AljoschaMeyer/pavo-bootstrap/reference.md

 #### `(do [exprs...])`

 Emulates variable definitions in a statement-based language: Evaluates the expressions in sequence, like a `(sf-do [exprs...])` special form.
-In addition, when an expression of the form `(:let pattern v)` is reached, the value is matched against the pattern, and if successful, the bindings that are brought into scope become available for the remaining expressions.
+In addition, when an expression of the form `(:let pattern v)` is reached, the value is matched against the pattern, and if successful, the bindings that are brought into scope become available for the remaining expressions (otherwise `{:tag err-type}` is thrown).

 ```pavo
 (assert-eq (do []) nil)